Ekrekr/Avoidr/README.md

 # Avoidr
 ![Avoidr banner](screenshots/banner.png)
-Phone game made using the Corona SDK.
+Phone game made using the [Corona SDK](https://coronalabs.com/).
 Code by Elias Kassell Raymond and design by Raimonds Baukerts.
 This app was previously hosted on the Android Play Store, but has now been taken down.
-This means I can post the code open source without allowing people to take advantage of that by posting fake high scores.

 The latest published build is available in the builds folder.

 ## Concept
 The player has two controls: swipe left or swipe right.
 These are used to dodge incoming "notes".
 These notes play a sound when spawned indicating their spawn position, and increase in speed over time.

-## Code Architecture
-### main.lua
-The main entry point for any Corona SDK app.
-Goes to nickname if one has not yet set, otherwise goes straight to mainmenu.lua

-### nickname.lua
-The first screen the user is greeted by when starting the app.
-The nickname they enter is stored locally and used whenever high scores are posted.

-### mainmenu.lua
-Allows the used to select which game mode they wish to play; classic, meteor madness or multiplayer.
-It also allows them to see high scores or change their settings.
-#### highscores.lua
-Retries and shows high scores.
-Users set high scores automatically during gameplay.
-Communication with the network is done with a REST architecture to a server hosted by https://backendless.com/.
-This allows simple but effective communication to allow users to post their high scores.
-#### credits.lua
-Credits screen available by clicking the avoidr logo at the top of the main menu.
-#### settings.lua
-Settings screen available on menu.

-### ingame.lua
-Used for all game modes, taking in input and moving the player as well as triggering new events.
-#### stages.lua
-Handles spawning of notes, speed of the game, text and special effects.
-#### explosions.lua
-Class holder just for explosions.

-## Additional code
-### fbtable.lua
+### Deployment

-My custom implementation for Facebook networking, used on other apps.
-Not used here.
+Open the project folder with Corona SDK, follow typical SDK build steps.
+Note that the high score system requires a REST style server.
+When published the game used [Backendless](https://backendless.com/).

 ## Screenshots
   Main Menu                  |  Classic                    |      Multiplayer            |  Meteor Madness             |